usnistgov/5gdeploy/docs/multi-host.md

 * The **VXLAN** bridge interconnects Docker networks of the same name across multiple hosts.
   * A Docker network is created on each host.
   * Containers on each host are still attached to the Docker network, in the same way as a single-host deployment.
-  * VXLAN tunnels are established to interconnect the Docker networks from multiple hosts, so that packets sent from a container on one host could reach another container attached to a Docket network with the same name on another host.
+  * VXLAN tunnels are established to interconnect the Docker networks from multiple hosts, so that packets sent from a container on one host could reach another container attached to a Docker network with the same name on another host.
-* The **Ethernet** bridge replaces the Docket network with an external physical switch.
+* The **Ethernet** bridge replaces the Docker network with an external physical switch.
   * The Docker network is deleted from the Compose file and would not be created on each host.
-  * Each container previously on the Docket network is given either a physical Ethernet adapter or a MACVLAN sub-interface, with its own MAC address.
+  * Each container previously on the Docker network is given either a physical Ethernet adapter or a MACVLAN sub-interface, with its own MAC address.
   * Each physical Ethernet adapter involved in an Ethernet bridge must be connected to an external physical switch.

 You can mix-and-match both kinds of bridges, for different Docker networks.